Bira/octopus-carnival/_drafts/wir-mm2-4e-devils-02.md

 ### Sample Encounters and Impressions

-Wow, I bet these things are really annoying to fight if positioned just behind a line of beefy front-liners so that their weakness aura affects the PCs and they can use their ranged attacks from relative safety.
+Wow, I bet these things are really annoying to fight if positioned just behind a line of beefy front-liners so that their weakness aura affects the PCs.

 The sample encounters do just that, either using bearded and legion devils as the front-line, or attaching the devil to a mixed-party of yuan-ti.